akka/akka/akka-docs/rst/java/lambda-persistence.rst

 ------------------------------------------------

 To send messages to the destination path, use the ``deliver`` method after you have persisted the intent to send the message.

 The destination actor must send back a confirmation message.
 When the sending actor receives this confirmation message you should persist the fact that the message was delivered successfully and then call the ``confirmDelivery`` method.

 If the persistent actor is not currently recovering, the ``deliver`` method will send the message to the destination actor.
 When recovering, messages will be buffered until they have been confirmed using ``confirmDelivery``.
 Once recovery has completed, if there are outstanding messages that have not been confirmed (during the message replay), the persistent actor will resend these before sending any other messages.

-Deliver requires a ``deliveryIdToMessage`` function to pass the provided ``deliveryId`` into the message so that correlation between ``deliver`` and ``confirmDelivery`` is possible.
+Deliver requires a ``deliveryIdToMessage`` function to pass the provided ``deliveryId`` into the message so that the correlation between ``deliver`` and ``confirmDelivery`` is possible.
 The ``deliveryId`` must do the round trip.
-Upon receipt of the message, destination actor will send the same``deliveryId`` wrapped in a confirmation message back to the sender.
+Upon receipt of the message, the destination actor will send the same``deliveryId`` wrapped in a confirmation message back to the sender.
-The sender will then use it to call ``confirmDelivery`` method to complete delivery routine.
+The sender will then use it to call ``confirmDelivery`` method to complete the delivery routine.

 .. includecode:: code/docs/persistence/LambdaPersistenceDocTest.java#at-least-once-example

 The ``deliveryId`` generated by the persistence module is a strictly monotonically increasing sequence number without gaps.
 The same sequence is used for all destinations of the actor, i.e. when sending to multiple destinations the destinations will see gaps in the sequence.
 It is not possible to use custom ``deliveryId``.
 However, you can send a custom correlation identifier in the message to the destination.
 You must then retain a mapping between the internal ``deliveryId`` (passed into the ``deliveryIdToMessage`` function) and your custom correlation id (passed into the message).
 You can do this by storing such mapping in a ``Map(correlationId -> deliveryId)`` from which you can retrieve the ``deliveryId`` to be passed into the ``confirmDelivery`` method once the receiver of your message has replied with your custom correlation id.